Courses in Fashion and Interiors Merchandising

 4340.
 Historic Structures and Interiors.
 3(3-0)

 Survey of period design in architectural structures, interiors and furnishings from antiquity through the present.
-Prerequisites: HSCI 2340 and junior standing.
+Prerequisites: junior standing or completion of visual/performing arts requirement.